erictepper/comment-transcriber-for-reddit/README.md

 The following files contain code written by others with modifications by me:
 - code/comrak/src/html.rs

+Individual lines that I have changed in the above file are marked with the comment 'edited by erictepper'.

 output/ contains the output .rtf files of the test cases I have written.

 #### Credits